jamedinac/mbc/README.md

-﻿# MBC: Modular Biological Clustering Framework
+﻿# Generalized linear models for clustering of RNA-seq time series experiments

-MBC is a Java-based framework designed for benchmarking and simulating clustering algorithms applied to biological data, specifically gene expression time-series data with replicates.
+GLMCRNATSE is a Java-based framework designed for benchmarking and simulating clustering algorithms applied to biological data, specifically gene expression time-series data with replicates.
 It provides a modular architecture for data normalization, filtering, distance calculation, clustering, and performance evaluation.

 ## Key Features